 Conclusion

 It’s a whole new world out there—one that is being run from behind computer screens.
 Promoting your venue online is the best way to participate in the “new normal” of our future.
-Update your marketing materials, bring your guests to your venue virtually, and stay informed.
+Update your marketing materials, bring your guests to your venue virtually, and get listed.
 We know you can do this!

 What new ways have you started promoting your venue, and have they worked?
 Share your stories with us!